andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 ### 1. Hardware Limitations

-Now let's start with what we know. **`Jolla`** are not making hardware anymore so they don't have much control here.
+Now let's start with what we know. **`Jolla`** are not making hardware anymore, so they don't have much control here.
 Taking this is concideration and moving on with the currently supported devices.

 <pre>